bertvv/ansible-role-jblicense/README.md

 ## Testing

-The `tests` directory contains tests for this role in the form of a Vagrant environment.
+The `tests/` directory contains tests for this role in the form of a Vagrant environment.
 After running `vagrant up`, you should be able to access the license server from your web browser at "http://192.168.56.11:1111".
 It will show the registration page.

 The directory `tests/roles/jblicense` is a symbolic link that should point to the root of this project in order to work.
 To create it, do